ctabin/libzippp/README.md

 Since version 1.5, libzip uses an underlying cryptographic library (OpenSSL, GNUTLS or CommonCrypto) that is necessary for static compilation.
 By default, libzippp will use `-lssl -lcrypto` (OpenSSL) as default flags to compile the tests.
-This can be changed by using `make CRYPTO_FLAGS=-lsome_lib tests`
+This can be changed by using `make CRYPTO_FLAGS="-lsome_lib" LIBZIP_CMAKE="" tests`.

+Since libzip `cmake`'s file detects automatically the cryptographic library to use, by default all the allowed libraries but OpenSSL are explicitely disabled in the `LIBZIP_CMAKE` variable in the Makefile.

 See [here](https://github.com/nih-at/libzip/blob/master/INSTALL.md) for more information.